-Similar to Skype, Viber is available for almost all operational systems: Windows and Mac, and also mobile devices like Blackberry, Windows Phone, Android and iPhone, iPad.
+Similar to Skype, Viber is a free calling app available for almost all operational systems: Windows and Mac, and also mobile devices like Blackberry, Windows Phone, Android and iPhone, iPad.
 One can use Viber for sharing contacts, files, messages, emoticons, locations, etc. It also allows group audio calls for up to 40 participants.
 You can make video calls to your Viber contacts.
 Simply tap the Camera sign next to a person’s name and start talking.

 This app is available for Android, iOS and WP and Windows OS computers as well.
 It offers usual features of voice and video calling, sending messages, animations, files, etc. One interesting thing about Tango is the Mini Games which can be played even during the call.
 You can challenge the caller on the other end in the real-time.

 KakaoTalk is made for almost all mobile platforms Android, iOS, Blackberry, Windows Phone and even Bada.
 It has voice and video calls, messaging, sharing multimedia content, etc. The app also acts as a reminder for scheduling appointments.
 To add little bit of fun, the app has in-built games and some voice filters like Talking Tom, Talking Ben, etc. KakaoTalk also allows users to follow celebrities/ brands such as Psy through ‘Plus Friend’ feature and get updates from them.
 To see the celebs that can be added, go to the Find Tab and select View All, and simply tap the Add option against any of them.